 '''

 public event EventHandler Click;

 Suppose we have an instance of this class:

 private Button iAddButton = new Button();

 then a method can be added to this Button's Click field using:

 iAddButton.Click += new EventHandler(iHandleClick);

+in C# or:

+AddHandler iAddButton.Click, AddressOf iHandleClick

+in Visual Basic.NET.
 This assumes the existence of a method having the header:

 protected void iHandleClick(object sender, System.EventArgs e)

+in C# or:

+Protected Sub iHandleClick(ByVal sender As Object, ByVal e As System.EventArgs)

+in Visual Basic.NET.

 '''